plumed/tuto-trieste-instructions/README.md

-WARNING: these instructions are still being drafted
+WARNING: these instructions are still being updated
 ===================================================